Mar-Issah/Tribute-Page-FreeCodeCamp-Curriculum-/README.md

 ## Contributing :family:

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated**!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/awesomeFeature`)